Y.R. Chao Undergraduate Essay Prize

 Y.R.
 Chao Undergraduate Essay Prize in East Asian Languages and Cultures

-The Department of East Asian Languages and Cultures is pleased to announce our 3rd annual Y.R.
-Chao Undergraduate Essay Prize in East Asian Languages and Cultures.
+The Department of East Asian Languages and Cultures is pleased to announce the winnder of the 3rd annual Y.R.
+Chao Undergraduate Essay Prize in East Asian Languages and Cultures to Sophia Malloy for her essay, "Explorations of East Asian Science Fiction: Skewed Relationships in the 'Abyss'".
+Congratulations, Sophia!

 The Y.R.
 Chao Prizeawarded annually to the best undergraduate essay or research project in the East Asian humanitieshonors our Department's rich lineage in the teaching and learning of East Asian languages.
 Y.R.
 Chao was an eminent linguist, poet, essayist, songwriter, and a pivotal figure in the making of the modern Chinese vernacular.
 He taught at Berkeley from 1947 to 1960.